keymanapp/keyman/linux/README.md

 You may want to install extra packages to get other ibus input methods e.g ibus-unikey for VN

+Run `ibus restart` after installing any of them

 #### Getting a Keyman keyboard

-TODO
+- There are some kmfl keyboards available on packages.sil.org.
+Search for "kmfl-keyboard".
+These will also install the ibus-kmfl package.

+- You can find more `.kmn` source keyboards at the [Keyboards repo](https://github.com/keymanapp/keyboards).
+They may or may not currently work with KMFL.

+- The `.kmn` file should be put in `/usr/share/kmfl` or `~/.kmfl`, preferably `~/.kmfl`
+    * TODO: let ibus-kmfl find keyboards in `/usr/local/share/kmfl` as well

-After installing a Keyman keyboard you need to run `ibus restart` so that ibus will look for it.
+- After installing a Keyman keyboard you need to run `ibus restart` so that ibus will look for it.
+(TODO: double check this)

 #### Activating a Keyman keyboard